jose99fdp/r136/docs/README.md

 ## Configuration

-Each yandaai Agent has its own settings for interfacing with AI providers, and other configuration options.
+Each Yanda AI Agent has its own settings for interfacing with AI providers, and other configuration options.
 These settings can be set and modified through the web interface.

 ## Documentation